Introduction

 curiosity, clarity, and the willingness to learn, you'll likely end up making way more than you ever

-imagined-on your own terms.
+imagined — on your own terms.

 FAQs

 Most fresh CAs earn ₹70k–₹1 lakh per month.
-That’s the reality.
-Some start at ₹50–60k, some cross ₹1
+That's the reality.
+Some start at ₹50–60k, some cross

-lakh, but the average sits here.
+₹1 lakh, but the average CA salary per month sits right here.

 2. What is the CA salary in government jobs in India?

-allowances.
-Growth is slow, but the job is stable.
-You won’t get fired easily, and your income won’t
+stable.
+You won't get fired easily, and your income won't swing wildly either.

 3. How much does a CA earn after 3–5 years of experience?

-After a few years, things improve, if you’ve moved beyond basic work.
-Most CAs with 3–5 years’
+After a few years, things improve — if you've moved beyond basic work.
+Most CAs with 3–5 years'

 experience earn ₹1.5–2.5 lakh per month.
 If you're still stuck in routine audit or compliance,